AMWA-TV/bcp-003-01/docs/Controllers.md

 ### Execution Environment

-An Controller MAY delegate fully or partially the establishment of secure communication channel to services in the execution environment.
+A Controller MAY delegate fully or partially the establishment of secure communication channel to services in the execution environment.

 The Controller and those services MUST collectively fulfill the requirements in this specification.

-An Controller MUST only delegate to services that fulfill the following requirements and recommendations.
+A Controller MUST only delegate to services that fulfill the following requirements and recommendations.

 ## TLS